komaldeep/chat-application-React-Socket.io-MaterialUI/README.md

-Socket.io chat application with react and firebase.
+Socket.io chat application with react and Material UI.

 Architecture -
 Path - src/component/AppComponent - Here you can add universal components which can be used all over your application.